rdellamonica/pygro/docs/source/index.rst

   :alt: PyGRO
   :class: only-dark

-PyGRO [pronounced /'pi.gro/, from the italian **pigro**: *lazy*] is a Python library that provides a series of tools to perform the numerical integration of the geodesic equations describing a particle or photon orbit in any metric theory of gravity, given an analytic expression of the metric tensor.
+PyGRO [pronounced /ˈpiɡro/, from the italian **pigro**: *lazy, indolent*] is a Python library that provides a series of tools to perform the numerical integration of the geodesic equations describing a particle or photon orbit in any metric theory of gravity, given an analytic expression of the metric tensor.

 Documentation
 -----------------

-This documentation comes with a series of tutorial that will the guide you through the different possibilities that PyGRO offers
+This documentation comes with a series of tutorials that will guide you through the different possibilities that PyGRO offers

 .. toctree::
    :maxdepth: 2